The Music Compositions of

 Luminous emptiness, without centre or boundary: the pure, naked Rigpa dawns.

-(adapted from The Tibetan Book of the Dead, referring to the dawning of the ground luminosity during the death process)
+(adapted from The Tibetan Book of the Dead, referring to the dawning of the so-called 'ground luminosity' during the death process)

 (these 2 lines are repeated, in canon)